 We will use a built-in CMPivot query to find the default browser in SCCM.
 The SMSDefaultBrowser CMPivot query will help you find the default browser on your SCCM manged computers.

-How to find default browser using SCCM CMPivot
+How to find Default Browser using SCCM CMPivot

 In the search box, type Browser and look for SMSDefaultBrowser.
 Right click SMSDefaultBrowser and click Insert.
+The CMPivot query “SMSDefaultBrowser” finds the default browser on the computer.

 When you click Insert, the SMSDefaultBrowser query is inserted in the query box.
 To run the query, click Run Query.
 Depending upon the machines in the device collection, the CMPivot query runs on every computer and returns the default browser information.